-&lt;sup>1 International Union of Biochemistry and Molecular Biology
+1 International Union of Biochemistry and Molecular Biology

+The carrier of the commercial enzyme preparation is food grade wheat flour, which is compatible with its intended applications i.e. baking and other cereal-based processes.
 Specifically, the Applicant recommends the enzyme preparation be added to standard type flours/baking flours and dough conditioners.
 It can be used alone or in combination with other baking enzymes.

-The enzyme catalyses the conversion of arabinoxylans (polysaccharides naturally present in cereals that impart important functional properties) to arabinoxylan oligosaccharides.
+The enzyme catalyses the conversion of arabinoxylans (polysaccharides naturally present in cereals that import important functional properties) to arabinoxylan oligosaccharides.